-These Irish Cream Pots de Creme spiked with Baileys are the perfect way to end any meal.
+These luscious Irish Cream Pots de Creme spiked with Baileys are a fabulous way to end any meal.
 Plus, they’re perfect for St. Patrick’s Day!
 They would be equally as welcome on Valentine’s Day or anytime you’re craving a chocolate dessert!

 Shhhhh, don’t tell Bill I’m spilling this, but he can never remember the name of this dessert.
 No matter how many times I make pots de creme, he asks me if they are creme de pots or pots de creme.
 At least, he knows not to pronounce the “t” in pots.
 A work in progress.

 This decadent chocolate custard started in a saucepan and ended in a blender before being distributed into individual serving dishes.
 I first wondered if I would regret not passing the cooked custard through a sieve, but the time in the blender seemed to dissolve any bits of cooked egg that tend to appear in this type of dessert.
 The end result was a sublime chocolate dessert which was perfect for our chocoholic family.